Skip to content

 HTs monitor the incoming feature values to perform split attempts.
 To do so, they rely on a class of algorithms called Attribute Observers (AO) or Splitters (spoiler alert!).
 Each leaf node in an HT keeps one AO per incoming feature.
 After pre-determined intervals (grace_period parameter), leaves query their AOs for split candidates.
 Well, there are costs to monitor input features (mainly the numerical ones).
 In fact, AOs correspond to one of the most time and memory-consuming portions of the HTs.
 To manage memory usage, an HT firstly determines its least promising leaves, w.r.t. how likely they will be split.
 Then, these leaves' AOs are removed, and the tree nodes are said to be "deactivated."
 That's it!
 The deactivated leaves do not perform split attempts anymore, but they continue to be updated to provide responses.
 They will be kept as leaves as long as there are not available resources to enable tree growth.
 These leaves can be activated again (meaning that new AOs will be created for them) if there is available memory, so don't worry!

 Hint: another indirect way to bound memory usage is to limit the tree depth.
-By default, the trees can grow indefinitely, but the max_depth parameter can control this behavior.
+By default, the trees can grow until they get close to the maximum recursion limit enabled in the system, but the max_depth parameter can control this behavior.

 plot_performance(